AnalogGhost/AnalogGhost/README.md

 # AnalogGhost

-**Software Engineer │ Leader/Manager │ Educator**
+Software Engineer • Leader/Manager • Educator
-Building modern web/mobile apps with a database focus.

-### About
+## About
-• Passionate about innovation with sci-fi/cyberpunk minimalism
+- Passionate about managing teams, teaching, and building applications (web & mobile).
+- Experienced in database systems, always learning.
-• Enjoys reading and photography
-• Always striving to keep tech sleek and efficient
+- Enjoys reading and photography, striving to keep everything sleek and minimal.

-Feel free to explore my projects!
+© 2025 AnalogGhost